wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 ## Message Definitions

-WAMP defines the following messages which are explained in detail in the following sections.
+WAMP defines the following messages that are explained in detail in the following sections.

 The messages concerning the WAMP session itself are mandatory for all *Peers*, i.e. a *Client* MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a *Router* MUST implement `WELCOME`, `ABORT` and `GOODBYE`.

-All other messages are mandatory *per role*, i.e. in an implementation which only provides a *Client* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.
+All other messages are mandatory *per role*, i.e. in an implementation that only provides a *Client* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.

 ### Session Lifecycle